gabrielalan/countries/README.md

 - `TextCell` - will try to render anything as text
 - `CurrencyRateCell` - will treat the content as a currency KEY and try to get the current rate to show alogn with the key.
 To use it standalone you will need to pass the `rates` list, but that is covered by using the "container" `CurrencyRate`.
 - `PrimitiveListCell` - a Cell used more for compositions.
 It will treat the content as a list of any primitive values and render each one with a another given type of Cell (TextCell, CurrencyRateCell... etc)

+### Login

+The Login is a simple feature that is working for now with the unsecure local storage method.
+The user can register and login, all based on local storage only for the purpose of having a login/registration page.

 ## Available Scripts